roman-milk/roman-milk.github.io/jessicas-change-management.md

  OMG!
 D-Rod had really corrupted me for me to have such thoughts.
 Even worse, these thoughts filled me with pride!

  Nonetheless, I had stepped into Matt's trap and personally made me choke on the dildo.
 I had done it myself!
 A fact we were both fully aware of as the evil smile on his face told me.
-Report_Story #3